 As a poet, Gwen has published a chapbook Luminations and is a contributor to another chapbook Java Wednesdays by the Java Poets Collective, an ongoing writing group of which she is a member.
 She has had poems published in Chronogram Magazine and Our Berkshire Times.
 Her poem Black Beauty (about her piano) has been set to music by award-winning composer Sheila Silver and was performed for the first time in March 2013 at Club Helsinki by Nina Fine, mezzo-soprano, with the composer at the piano.
 A free download of this song will be available soon.

 Gwen and her husband Ed Grossman founded an IT staffing company JSL Computer Services, Inc. in New York City in 1978, which they continue to run from their office in Hudson, NY.
-Ms. Gould currently serves on the Advisory Boards of the Hudson Opera House, PS21 (Performance Spaces for the 21st Century) and the West Village Chorale.
+Ms. Gould currently serves on the Board of Trustees of the Hudson Area Library, and Advisory Boards of the Hudson Opera House, PS21 (Performance Spaces for the 21st Century) and the West Village Chorale.